blueCFD/Core/Funding.md

   * **Sponsor**, if you want to help steer the project by contributing development plans and jointly or exclusively fund them (>5000$US).
-Your company’s name and logo will appear prominently on the project’s webpage, as a Sponsor.
+Your company’s name and logo will appear prominently on the project’s webpage and on the next major release of the installer, as a Sponsor.

   * **Benefactor**, if you benefit from blueCFD-Core at your company and would like to shore up its future availability (>500$US).
 Your company’s name and logo